-- True things are real, genuine, actual, rightful, legitimate, and factual. - The truth is an understanding, belief, fact, or statement that is true. - To say that a prophecy "came true" or "will come true" mean that it actually happened as predicted or that it will happen that way. - Truth includes the concept of acting in a way that is reliable and faithful. - Jesus revealed God's truth in the words that he spoke. - God's word is truth.
-It tells about things that actually happened and teaches what is true about God and about everything he has made.
+- "True" things are real, genuine, actual, rightful, legitimate, and factual. - "Truth" means understandings, beliefs, facts, or statements that are true. - To say that a prophecy "came true" or "will come true" mean that it actually happened as predicted or that it will happen that way. - In the Bible the concept of "truth" includes the concept of acting in a way that is reliable and faithful. - Jesus revealed God's truth in the words that he spoke. - The Bible is truth.
+It teaches what is true about God and about everything he has made.